 Pauline's production credits as a digital artist or lighting/art director include Harry Potter and the Sorcerer's Stone, Disney's theme park attraction It's Tough to be a Bug, and various commercials, including the first Coco-Cola Polar Bear spot.
 Her work at R&H has won numerous awards including an Emmy, an Annie, and Clios.
 She has also served as a jury member for numerous competitions including the Academy of Television Arts & Sciences Emmys, the International Monitor Awards, the World Animation Celebration, and the Pasadena Tournament of Roses.

 She has co-led nature photography workshops through various parts of the West and Southwest, including many trips to the Four Corners region, the home of the Hopi and other Pueblo Indians.

-Her photographs and artwork have been in juried and non-juried exhibits, including the Biota Gallery, the Brandstater Gallery at Loma Linda University, and the University of Southern California.
+Her photographs and artwork have been in juried and non-juried exhibits, including the dA Center for the Arts, Biota Gallery, the Brandstater Gallery at Loma Linda University, and the University of Southern California.
 Her work is also represented in several private collections.
 You can click here to see some of her photos.